Dreaming381/Latios-Framework-Documentation/Psyshock Physics/Colliders.md

 ### Collider : IComponentData

 `Collider` is a union of all other collider types and serves the purpose of representing any type of collider in an abstract matter.
-Its size is 64 bytes (same as `LocalToWorld`).
+Its size is 48 bytes (same as `WorldTransform`).
 It is the only collider type that is also an `IComponentData`.

 A default-constructed `Collider` is interpreted as a `SphereCollider` with a